 It seems like there have been more and more food recalls happening, which is a scary thought that is especially overwhelming when so many of the foods that are affected seem to be cooking staples that we use all the time.
 Ground beef, flour, salad greens…these are kitchen workhorses that are frequently in our dinner rotation, making it feel more probable that we’ve bought something that’s potentially contaminated.

 Instead of feeding that feeling that everything we’ve purchased is contaminated, we decided to do some research of our own to figure out exactly what should be done when there’s a food recall.
 Throwing away everything in the fridge seemed like a slight overreaction (although it doesn’t always seem that way at the time), but we’re now armed with the steps that should be taken when a food recall happens and feel confident that we can walk away with our fridges and pantries still intact!
-Here are three things to keep in mind when there is a food recall, including what to do with the recalled product:
+Here are three things to keep in mind when there is a food recall

 - Do Not Jump To Conclusions